Hung Yen province, Northern Vietnam

 The area of the province of Hung Yên has been a place people live for a very long time.

 This area has favourable transport conditions with communes and markets lying side by side, enabling trading activities to be busier and busier.
-The Chronicle of Hung yen province stated: “The streets are very busy and bustle, crowded with vehicles; the old images of Pho Hien in Son Nam can been seen now in this land”.
+The Chronicle of Hung Yen province stated: “The streets are very busy and bustle, crowded with vehicles; the old images of Pho Hien in Son Nam can be seen now in this land”.

 The name Hung Yen officially appeared in the directory of the country in 1831.
 For that reason, prior to the French occupation of Vietnam, Hung Yen was a province located on both sides of the Luoc River.
 Since its establishment, the province’s territory has changed many times.